-Our goal at Archie Rose has always been to build a business that showcases Australia’s incredible ingredients and innovation in distilling globally, and provides as many people as possible with the opportunity to drink quality, local spirits.
+Our goal at Archie Rose has always been to build a distilling company that showcases Australia’s incredible ingredients and innovation in distilling globally, while providing as many people as possible with the opportunity to drink quality, local spirits.

-As part of this we’ve decided to patent the “individual malt stream” process that will underpin our whisky production moving forward, whereby, to use our Single Malt Whisky as an example, each malt in our six-malt mash bill is milled, brewed, fermented, distilled and matured separately or alongside a single base malt, allowing our team to tailor every step of the production process, including brewing temperatures, yeast selection, cask type, distillation rates, and maturation conditions to each specific malt, rather than having to settle for “average” conditions that suit the whole mash bill.
-In summary this process means we are keeping malt streams separate from start to finish, while the patent also calls for at least two roasted malt streams in the final product, so it is a specific style of production that is truly unique to our spirits, and has no impact on making traditional blended whiskies, nor traditional vatting of multiple casks.
+As part of this we’ve decided to patent the “individual malt stream” process that will underpin our whisky production moving forward, whereby, to use our Single Malt Whisky as just one example, each malt in our six-malt mash bill is milled, brewed, fermented, distilled and matured separately or with a single base malt, allowing our team to tailor every step of the production process, including brewing temperatures, yeast selection, cask type, distillation rates, and maturation conditions to each specific malt, rather than having to settle for “average” conditions that suit the whole mash bill collectively.

-This is the first time we’ve decided to patent one of our processes and we’ve done it for the following reasons:
+This is the first time we’ve decided to patent one of our processes—these are the primary reasons why:

-In summary therefore, the intention of this patent is simply to enable us to be transparent in sharing and discussing our innovative production methods, to hopefully inspire further innovation within the distilling industry, while providing us with the comfort that we can produce our whisky, and allow it reach peak maturity, without any pressure to release the spirit earlier than we would like due to external market factors.
+In summary therefore, the intention of this patent is to enable us to be open and transparent in sharing our innovative production methods with consumers and distillers alike, to hopefully inspire further innovation within the distilling industry, while providing us with the comfort that we can produce our whisky, and allow it reach peak maturity, without any perceived external pressure to release the spirit earlier than we would like.

-Will this patent restrict anyone from producing whisky the way they currently are?
+Will this patent restrict any other Australian distilleries from producing whisky the way they currently are?

-Will this patent restrict the traditional blending of whisky production or vatting of casks?
+Will this patent restrict the traditional blending of whisky or vatting of casks?